Johann Gottfried Herder: Biography

 By the mid-1770s, Goethe was a well-known author, and used his influence at the court of Weimar to secure Herder a position as General Superintendent.
 Herder moved there in 1776, where his outlook shifted again towards classicism.

-On May 2, 1773 Herder married Maria Karoline Flachsland (1750–1809) in Darmstadt.
-His son Gottfried (1774–1806) was born in Bückeburg.
-His second son August (1776–1838) was also born in Bückeburg.
-His third son Wilhelm Ludwig Ernst was born 1778.
-His fourth son Karl Emil Adelbert (1779–1857) was born in Weimar.
-In 1781 his daughter Luise (1781–1860) was born, also in Weimar.
-His fifth son Emil Ernst Gottfried (1783–1855).
-In 1790 his sixth son Rinaldo Gottfried was born.
+On 2 May 1773 Herder married Maria Karoline Flachsland (1750–1809) in Darmstadt.
+They had seven children: Wilhelm Gottfried (1774–1806), born in Bückeburg; Sigismund August (1776–1838), also born in Bückeburg; Wilhelm Ludwig Ernst (1778–1842); Karl Emil Adelbert (1779–1857), born in Weimar; Luise Thedore Emilie (1781–1860) also born in Weimar; Emil Ernst Gottfried (1783–1855); and Rinaldo Gottfried (b.
+1790).
+All survived their childhood.

 Towards the end of his career, Herder endorsed the French Revolution, which earned him the enmity of many of his colleagues.
 At the same time, he and Goethe experienced a personal split.
 His unpopular attacks on Kantian philosophy were another reason for his isolation in later years.

 In 1802 Herder was ennobled by the Elector-Prince of Bavaria, which added the prefix "von" to his last name.
 He died in Weimar in 1803 at age 59.

 Works and ideas

+Herder was influenced by his academic advisor Immanuel Kant, as well as seventeenth-century philosophers Spinoza and Leibniz.
+In turn, he influenced Hegel, Nietzsche, Goethe, Samuel Taylor Coleridge, John Stuart Mill, Karl Wilhelm Friedrich Schlegel, Wilhelm von Humboldt, Franz Boas, and Walter Rauschenbusch among others.

+Language and cultural theory

+Herder was one of the first to argue that language contributes to shaping the frameworks and the patterns with which each linguistic community thinks and feels.

-In 1772, Herder published Treatise on the Origin of Language and went further in this promotion of language than his earlier injunction to "spew out the ugly slime of the Seine.
-Speak German, O You German".
-Herder now had established the foundations of comparative philology within the new currents of political outlook.
+In 1772, Herder published Treatise on the Origin of Language, in it he defines language as "the natural organ of the understanding."

-Throughout this period, he continued to elaborate his own unique theory of aesthetics in works such as the above, while Goethe produced works like The Sorrows of Young Wertherthe Sturm und Drang movement was born.
+Even earlier, in 1768's Fragments on Recent German Literature, Herder explained that thought is fundamentally dependent on and delineated by language.

+Herder has often been misinterpreted, however.
+Neither Herder nor the philosopher of language, Wilhelm von Humboldt, argue that language (written or oral) is strictly deterministic of thought.
+Nor did Herder equate or identify thought with language.
+Such a stronger version of the relation, as occasionally expressed by Hamann and the earlier Schleiermacher, is more subject to counterexamples.
+One may think without using language to express it, such as when holding an opinion without expressing it.
+And it is surely possible to speak or write something without thought, such as by expressing gibberish.